 When you drink, the concentration of alcohol in your blood and breastmilk is the same.
 Therefore, exposure to alcohol through breastmilk can have serious implications for a baby, including affecting how their brain and spinal cord develops.

 If I do choose to drink while I’m breastfeeding, how can I make sure I do so as safely as possible?

 Experts recommend avoiding drinking for at least the first month after your baby is born so that you can establish a feeding pattern.
-If you then choose to drink while breastfeeding, there are a few steps that you can take to help ensure the safety of your baby and to protect your milk supply.
+If you then choose to drink while breastfeeding, there are a few steps you can take to help ensure the safety of your baby and to protect your milk supply.